Spring Boot Project with External Tomcat Scenario for Observable Tracing¶

 2.1 Download SkyWalking¶

-Download apache-skywalking-java-agent-8.11.0, extract it, and rename the folder to agent
+Download apache-skywalking-java-agent-8.11.0, extract the file and name it agent

 and /usr/local/df-demo/tomcat8081